ArianOmidi/MiniML/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-A miniture implementation of the OCaml language, with simple code analysis tools, an interpreter (which evaluates an expression), a type checker, and a type inference engine.
+A miniature implementation of the OCaml language, with simple code analysis tools, an interpreter (which evaluates an expression), a type checker, and a type inference engine.

 ### Features:
 * Code Analysis Tools